 Ensure that queries are built and executed optimally against your database.
-Utilize cache whenever possible to reduce database query traffic.
+Utilize caching whenever possible, to reduce database query traffic.

 - Build Explores using many_to_one joins whenever possible.
 Joining views from the most granular level to the highest level of detail (many_to_one) typically provides the best query performance.

-- Maximize cache usage by applying datagroups within Explores using the persist_with parameter.
-This enables Looker to integrate more closely with the backend data pipeline so that cache usage can be maximized without the risk of analyzing stale data.
+- Maximize cache usage by applying datagroups within Explores, using the persist_with parameter.
+This enables Looker to integrate more closely with the backend data pipeline, so cache usage can be maximized without the risk of analyzing stale data.
 Named caching policies can be applied to an entire model and/or to individual Explores.
 By default, Looker caches queries for 1 hour.